QuillPusher/QP_Drafts/garima/roofit.md

 - **assembleCode()**: combines the generated code statements into the final code body of the squashed function.

+These functions will appear again in this document with more contextual examples.
 For detailed in-line documentation (code comments), please see:

 > [roofit/roofitcore/src/RooFit/Detail/CodeSquashContext.cxx](https://github.com/root-project/root/blob/a50450c2701bbef8756c20ff8deaf6a48f42205b/roofit/roofitcore/src/RooFit/Detail/CodeSquashContext.cxx)